-The estimated arithmetic real rates of return for each major asset class based on each of the systems target asset allocation as of December 31, 2022 are as follows:
+The estimated arithmetic real rates of return for each major asset class based on each of the systems target asset allocation as of December 31, 2023 are as follows:

 Long-term

 Expected

 Target Real Rate

 Asset Class Allocation of Return

-Domestic equity 45.00% 7.50%
+Domestic equity 40.00% 7.50%

 International equity 15.00% 8.50%

-Fixed Income 15.00% 2.50%
+Domestic Bonds 20.00% 2.50%

 Real Estate 10.00% 4.50%

 International bonds 5.00% 3.50%

-Alternative Assets 10.00% 6.28%
+Alternative Assets 10.00% 6.00%

-Total Real Return 6.28%
+Total Real Return 6.00%

+The discount rate used to measure the total pension liability at December 31, 2023 for the New System and Old System was 3.63% and 3.26% respectively.
 The discount rate used to measure the total pension liability at December 31, 2022 for the New System and Old System was 7.5% and 3.72%, respectively.
-The discount rate used to measure the total pension liability at December 31, 2021 for the New System and Old System was 7.5% and 2.06%, respectively.
-The change in discount rates contributed to an increase in the total pension liability for the Old System of \$21,121,674.
+The change in discount rates contributed to a decrease in the total pension liability for the Old System of \$2.254,008 and in increase in the total pension liability for the New System of \$333,121,255.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current contribution rates and that contributions from participating employers will be made at the approved actuarially determined rates taking into consideration the recommendation of the Fund's actuary.

-Based on those assumptions, the New System's fiduciary net position was to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on pension plan investments for the New System equals the discount rate at December 31, 2022 to determine the total pension liability.
+Based on those assumptions, the New System's fiduciary net position was not projected to be available to make all projected future benefit payments for current plan members.
+Therefore, the long-term expected rate of return on Pension Plan investments was not applied to all periods of projected benefit payments to determine the total pension liability.
 The Old System's fiduciary net position was not projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the discount rate for the Old System was blended with a municipal bond rate and applied to all projected benefit payments to determine the total pension liability.
+Therefore, the long-term expected rate of return on Pension Plan investments was not applied to all periods of projected benefit payments to determine the total pension Plan investments was not applied to all periods of projected benefit payments to determine the total pension Plan investments was not applied to all periods of projected benefit payments to determine the total pension Plan investments was not applied to all periods of projected benefit payments to determine the total pension liability.

-In accordance with GASB 67, regarding the disclosure of the sensitivity of the net pension liability to changes in the discount rate, the following presents the net pension liability of the participating employers calculated using the discount rate of 7.5% and 3.72% for the New System and Old System, respectively, as well as what the employers' net pension liability would be if it were calculated using a discount rate that is one percentage point lower or one percentage point higher than the current rate as of December 31, 2022:
+In accordance with GASB 67, regarding the disclosure of the sensitivity of the net pension liability to changes in the discount rate, the following presents the net pension liability of the participating employers calculated using the discount rate of 3.63% and 3.26% for the New System and Old System, respectively, as well as what the employers' net pension liability would be if it were calculated using a discount rate that is one percentage point lower or one percentage point higher than the current rate as of December 31, 2023: